 My recollections of the party are hazy.
 I remember flowing alcohol, a pet rabbit called Gerda and sitting in the kitchen drinking Vodka with Minnesota Jordan and Citizen Kovacs.
 And of course, I recall ending up in bed with Olivia.
-A sweet, diminutive elf-like girl with dark hair and big innocent eyes, we messed around for a bit, but foolishly I was too hung up on Sladjana to let things go all the way. ‘‘Did you?’’
+She was a sweet, diminutive, elf-like girl with dark hair and big innocent eyes.
+We played around for a bit, but foolishly I was too hung up on Sladjana to let things go all the way. ‘‘Did you?’’
 Sladj asked a few days later over Obchodna Street cappuccinos. ‘‘No, we didn’t’’ I replied, returning her piercing gaze. ‘‘Good’’, she said in her expressionless way, eyes fixed on the spoon she was carefully twirling around her coffee cup.
 As always, she had me wrapped me around her little finger.

 Even less ambitious were the efforts of Irish Mike, who showed up as a superhero called Bag Man, an outfit that involved nothing more than a pair of sunglasses and a Delvita shopping bag wrapped around his head.
-Although it was unclear what injustices Bag Man fought against, he did amusingly have an evil nemesis, BagTron, aka Clockwork Orange Paul.
-This led to a drunken debate over who would win in a fight.
-It was an argument that essentially remained unresolved, with Goldblum passionately concluding that Beer Bottle Machine would easily destroy both of them!
+Although it was unclear what injustices Bag Man fought against, he did have an evil nemesis, BagTron, aka Clockwork Orange Paul.
+This led to a drunken debate over who would win in the event of a fight.
+It was an argument that essentially remained unresolved, with Goldblum passionately concluding that Beer Bottle Machine would easily destroy the pair of them!

 Another memorable bash was Jessica’s White Trash Party, a get together that encouraged us to show up in lumberjack flannel shirts, wife beaters, cutoffs and thongs.
 It’s the only event I’ve been to where yellow teeth were considered a bonus.
 On the night there were prizes for the Most Mingin’ Mullet and Skankiest Dressed, awards that I failed to win despite my best efforts.
 I’ll never forget riding the tram across town with Goldblum, both of us in costume.
 He referring to me as Billy Bob, I to him as Billy something else, the reactions among our fellow passengers ranging from hilarity and shock to disapproval and concern.

-During a break, Citizen Kovacs and I stood singing carols with two of the drunkest Hungarians in Budapest, a husband and wife team shaking tambourines and dressed in Santa costumes.
-One evening, we enjoyed curries at an Indian restaurant, sat at the very table Bill Clinton once dined at, according to a shiny plaque on the wall.
+Perhaps my favorite memory of all was Citizen Kovacs and I singing carols with two of the drunkest Hungarians in Budapest, a husband and wife dressed in Santa costumes and shaking tambourines.
+“Merry Fucking Christmas!!!” shrieked the woman.
+One evening, we enjoyed a banquet of curries at an Indian restaurant where we were seated at the very table Bill Clinton once dined at, according to a shiny plaque on the wall.